j-sieben/ADC/.ai/project-overview.md

 - A Dynamic Action plugin integrates ADC into APEX pages.
 - JavaScript on the client captures relevant page events and sends page state to the database.
 - PL/SQL packages evaluate rules ("use cases") and return client-side actions.
+- Actions are not limited to browser behavior; ADC can execute database-side work and client-side work within the same rule flow.
 - An APEX admin/designer application is included to maintain those rules declaratively.
 - A sample application and unit test objects are included as optional components.

+ADC supports multiple abstraction levels:

+- Basic Use
+  Declarative rules produce dynamic client-side behavior through JavaScript.
+- Advanced Use
+  Declarative rules remain central, but resulting actions may execute both in the database and on the page.
+- Professional Use
+  Rules can act as broader entry points while detailed case logic is implemented procedurally in PL/SQL through the public ADC type interface.
+- Extensibility
+  Projects can define their own action types and add project-specific PL/SQL methods.

 ## Top-level structure